royajamal/Palindrome-Checker/README.md

 - JavaScript

 ## Installation 💻
-To make the most of this project, ensure you have the following tools installed:
+To make the most of this project you have to  install this tools:

 Visual Studio Code: A versatile code editor that supports JavaScript development with powerful features and extensions.